glapointe7/ShelterAnimalOutcomes/Analysis.md

 * Year: integer from 2013 to 2016
 * Weekday: integer from 0 to 6 which represent Sunday to Saturday
 * DateInDays: Number of days from the oldest date of the dataset
+* Hour: integer from 0 to 23 where 0 = midnight
 * Time: The time represented by the equation $60h + m$ where $h$ is the hours and $m$ the minutes.